SarahMcN25/pands-problem-sheet/README.md

 #### - To get the successive values I created a list and added the numbers to that list.
 I do this by using a Boolean expression to determine if the number is even or odd.
 #### - A Boolean is a data type which only has two values true and false.
 (Sweigart 2015, p.
 32)(VanderPlas 2016, p.
 29) <<https://realpython.com/python-boolean/>> <<https://www.w3schools.com/python/python_booleans.asp>>
 #### - #### - The while statement will run as long as the while statement's condition is true (Sweigart 2015, p.
 45)
-#### - Therefore, by adding the statement 'while numberFrom != 1:' the loop will stop or be considered false once the number reaches 1.
+#### - Therefore, by adding the statement 'while numberfrom != 1:' the loop will stop or be considered false once the number reaches 1.
 #### - This program uses comparison operators such as not equal to (!=) which gives one of the Boolean values true and false (VanderPlas 2016, p.
 20, 21)(Sweigart 2015, p.
 33).
 #### - The block following an if statement will run if the statement is true (Sweigart 2015, p.
 38).
 #### - The else block only runs if all the if and elif statements are false (VanderPlas 2016, p.
 40)(Sweigart 2015, p.
 39).